Visits to local and national businesses and organisations.

 Where will my course lead?

 Many students go on to university and study degrees in business related fields including Accountancy, Management Science, Economics and Marketing.
-The study of a Business Studies A Level is also regarded as an asset within unrelated areas such as Sciences, Leisure/Tourism Management and Catering.
+Business Studies A Level is also regarded as an asset within unrelated areas such as the sciences, leisure/ tourism management and catering.
 It is possible to enter some professions directly following A Levels; Business Studies is much sought after in banking, marketing and retailing.
 If you decide to set up your own business, this course will give you a good grounding in the fundamental business acumen you will need to succeed.